-Apps for Parents: Types and Examples
+Apps for Parents: Market Overview, Types, and Examples

 Parenting is hard.
 Mobile apps exist to make things easier, and parents really need a hand when it comes to raising a child.
 Thankfully, the mobile market has lots of things to offer.
 In this article we explore types of apps that help people become good parents.